tberg12/ocular/README.md

   **Optional: Checking accuracy with a gold transcription**

   If a gold standard transcription is available for a file, it should be written in a `.txt` file in the same directory as the corresponding image, and given the same filename (but with a different extension).
 These files will be used to evaluate the accuracy of the transcription (during either training or testing).
+Likewise, if a gold normalized transcription is available, it should be given the same filename, but with `_normalized` appended.
 For example:

       path/to/some/image_001.jpg              # document image
       path/to/some/image_001.txt              # corresponding transcription
+      path/to/some/image_001_normalized.txt   # corresponding normalized transcription

   For pdf files, the transcription filename is based on both the pdf filename and the relevant page number (as a 5-digit number):

       path/to/some/filename.pdf                            # document image
-      path/to/some/filename_pdf_page00001.txt   # transcription of the document's first page
+      path/to/some/filename_pdf_page00001.txt              # transcription of the document's first page path/to/some/filename_pdf_page00001_normalized.txt   # corresponding normalized transcription